STLabs/Articles/articles/TheComponentPattern.md

 3. The Z axis represents asynchronous processing on a secondary thread, emanating from and back to the XY plane.

 ![](../resources/images/3D.png)
-If a component need to do asynchronous processing on another thread.
+If a component needs to do asynchronous processing on another thread.
 The result comes back to the original plane, and output.
 For example fetching data:

 1. Input comes in to request data.
 2. The asynchronous process occurs in the Z axis, which is an output in that axis.
 Result or failure occurs in the Z axis.
 Result is output in the x axis.